BryanJames16/wherexdir/README.md

 --------------------------------------------------------------------------------

 ## Contributing [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/BryanJames16/wherexdir/issues)
 Contributions are indeed greatly appreciated and needed.
 Currently, I have no access to Mac Systems, Solaris, and BSD-like system.
-It's hard shooting the errors in the dark and in need of contributions.
+It's hard shooting the errors in the dark and the project is in need of contributions.

 ## License
 Released in Public Domain